-- Issuing a warning; - Requiring education and training at the provider's expense; - Limiting the services that may be provided or the individuals to whom the services are provided; - Requiring recoupment; - Requiring recovery; - Imposing judicial interest on outstanding recoveries or recoupment; - Imposing reasonable costs; - Excluding an individual or entity from participation; - Suspending an individual or entity from participation; - Requiring forfeiture of a posted bond; - Imposing an arrangement to repay; - Imposing monetary penalties not to exceed \$10,000; - Imposing withholding of payments; - Requiring the provider receive prior authorization for any or all goods, services or supplies; - Imposing fines and costs; or - Requiring bonds or other forms of security.
+- 7. Imposing reasonable costs; - 8.
+Excluding an individual or entity from participation; - 9.
+Suspending an individual or entity from participation; - 10.
+Requiring forfeiture of a posted bond; - 11.
+Imposing an arrangement to repay; - 12.
+Imposing monetary penalties not to exceed \$10,000; - 13.
+Imposing withholding of payments; - 14.
+Requiring the provider receive prior authorization for any or all goods, services or supplies; - 15.
+Imposing fines and costs; or - 16.
+Requiring bonds or other forms of security.

-NOTE: This list is not all-inclusive.
+NOTE: The list above is not all-inclusive.